 A Boudoir Photographer's Boudoir Photoshoot

-Hi, I’m Laura, A boudoir photographer based in Leeds, UK.
-As a boudoir photographer, it’s the easiest thing to shoot many a boudoir photography session, without ever doing one yourself.
+However, as a boudoir photographer, it’s the easiest thing to shoot many a boudoir photography session, without ever doing one yourself.

 Hiding behind the camera is where it’s at for me.
 It’s where I am my most comfortable.